 Massachusetts General Laws Chapter 90 Section 26 states that if a driver is involved in an accident that results in any of the following, they must fill out a Motor Vehicle Crash Operator Report form and submit it to the Massachusetts Registry of Motor Vehicles within five days wherein:

 - If the damage to one car or other property was more than $1,000

-The person filling up the report is required to transmit a copy of it to the local police department where the accident happened.
+The person filling up the report must transmit a copy of it to the local police department where the accident happened.

 Get Help from a Peabody, MA, Car Accident Attorney

-Knowledge of the various laws that may apply after a Massachusetts car accident is always useful, but if you have been involved in a car accident injury, you can never go wrong by talking to a seasoned personal injury attorney about your case and your legal options.
+Knowledge of the various laws that may apply after a Massachusetts car accident is always useful.
+Still, if you have been involved in a car accident injury, you can never go right by talking to a personal injury attorney about your case and your legal options.

 If you’re dealing with the death of a loved one, one of our Peabody wrongful death attorneys can provide a free consultation to discuss your situation and the best course of action for you and your family.

 We are ready to represent car accident victims within and around Boston, Brookline, Cambridge, Dedham, Lowell, Newton, Norwood, Peabody, Quincy, Somerville, and Waltham.
 Contact us immediately to set up an appointment with an attorney!